29 April 2020

 - Think about where you want to work, where you feel most comfortable and where you have the best possible focus.

-Issues for the employee to be considered during the coronavirus outbreak
+Issues to be considered during the coronavirus epidemic

-- Do not work if you feel ill.
+- Do not work even remotely if you are ill.

 For more information, please contact email@example.com